hilton/hilton.github.com/blog/_posts/2024-11-26-sorting-lego.md

 Information architecture goes wrong when we group things by the wrong characteristic.
 The most obvious categorisation makes things hard to find when everything within a category looks the same.
-Counter-intuitively, you don’t want to much similarity between items in the same category.
+Counter-intuitively, you don’t want too much similarity between items in the same category.

 A focus on [findability](https://en.wikipedia.org/wiki/Findability) shifts perspective from appearance to experience: